jonasbkarlsson/ferroamp_operation_settings/README.md

 Limit Export | Switch | If enabled, the system is not allowed to export power to the grid, below the Export Threshold.
 Import Threshold | Number | Threshold on grid power, above which, self-consumption of PV power is prioritized.
 Batteries may be discharged to compensate for loads.
 Export Threshold | Number | Threshold on grid power, below which charging batteries from PV power is prioritized.
 Discharge Reference | Number | Maximum battery power, up to which battery may be discharged into grid, if grid power is above the Import Threshold.
+Valid values min=0.0, step=0.1, max=100000.0.
 Charge Reference | Number | Maximum battery power, up to which charging battery from PV power is prioritized, if grid power is below the Export Threshold.
+Valid values min=0.0, step=0.1, max=100000.0.

 ## Lovelace UI